LoveAndCoding/FruitJS/docs/intro.md

 		});

 Then you're site is all ready to go.
-By default we output your site to a folder called output (wild, I know) right in that same folder.
-Still working on the API to change that folder, but it is all coming in time.
-Speaking of, that sounds like a great way to segway into our next question.
+By default we output your site to a folder called output (wild, I know) right in that same folder it was run in.

 ## But what about *X*?

 That's a great question.
 I have a lot of plans to include many features I feel people will find helpful.
-I've got plans for using a manifest to generate a site, extra navigation categories, themes, etcetera, etcetera.
+I've got plans for extra navigation categories, themes, and a few other things.
 I've got big plans for what I hope this to be, and I hope to create them as quickly as I can.
 That said, this is just the beginning.
 This is the ground floor we're building on here.
 So there is still a lot of room to grow.
 If you'd like to suggest features you'd love to see, let me know on the GitHub issue tracker.
 Or, feel free to fork and go to town on your own.